bmmtstb/manim-meshes/README.md

 # Manim for Meshes

-## Introduction
+!!
+Work in progress !!

 Manim-Trimeshes implements manim functionalities for triangular meshes.

+It was developed as a Project for Fraunhofer-GRIS at TU-Darmstadt, but is publicly available for everyone.

 ## Installation

-If published, can be installed using:
+If published to pypi, can be installed using:

 ``pip install manim-trimeshes``